 The x0x-heart module is the analogue section extracted from the x0xb0x (a TB303 clone) and made small enough to fit the Eurorack format.
 More nimble as a module, you no longer need to work within the constraints of the original TB303’s sequencer.

-To help you truly understand and control what you and your module are doing, Open Music Labs makes all schematic and board layout files available for your perusal and use.
+To help you truly understand and control what you and your module is doing, Open Music Labs makes all schematic and board layout files available for your perusal and use.

 Pacemaker (DIY version) source files http://wiki.openmusiclabs.com/wiki/EuroAdapter